GusevaPolina/Projects_BI_2002/Diarrhoea_by_ecoli/README.md

 # Sprouting diarrhoea with bloody consequences
-by Polina Bogaichuk, Sergei Fomenko, and Polina Guseva
+by Polina Bogaichuk and Polina Guseva

 <br />